 What is the meaning of the Celtic knot?

-Through the years, many researchers have endeavored to find the meaning of these globally-known knots.
+Through the years, many researchers have endeavoured to find the meaning of these globally-known knots.
 They have come to believe that they were developed for both religious and secular reasons.
 There is evidence in the biblical manuscripts of the Christian era that their pages were adorned with Celtic crosses as were the pieces of jewelry in use at that time.
 What has turned out to be a much more difficult problem to decipher has been whether or not each particular Celtic knot design has its own significance.

 As for the Celts themselves, history has revealed that these knots were not necessarily a reflection of their beliefs but rather a theme used as decorations when the need arose to fill empty areas, whether in the decoration of homes or religious spaces or, as mentioned above, to decorate manuscripts.